jbhall4291/nc-news-backend/README.md

    .env.development
    ```

-   Into each of these files, add the single line *PGDATABASE=<database_name_placeholder>*, replacing the placeholder text with the corresponding database name for each environment.
+   Into each of these files, add the single line PGDATABASE=<database_name_placeholder>, replacing the placeholder text with the corresponding database name for each environment.
 Please see `/db/setup.sql` for what each database should be.
-Double check that these .env files are in `.gitignored`!
+Double check that these .env files are in `.gitignore`!

 6. Start the express server and the app will start listening on
 port 9090 of your localhost